azarboon/ai-powered-cdk-best-practices/README.md

 ## Prompt

 Always use the bare minimum configurations to avoid bloating the code.
+Strive to follow best practices (only from the official AWS documentation) when configuring services.
-Always follow security best practices, and always grant least privileged access.
+Always follow security best practices and grant least privileged access.
+Use minimal IAM permissions in CDK roles and policies.
-Comment the all code blocks as well as each file, explaining their purpose.
-Every time the Webhook URL changes (and only after it changes), give me the updated version so I can update the GitHub webhook configuration.
+Comment all code blocks and each file, explaining their purpose.
+Every time the Webhook URL changes (and only after it changes), provide the updated version so I can update the GitHub webhook configuration.
 Make sure only the necessary files and folders are committed to Git; gitignore the rest.
-Make sure no credentials are committed to Git.
+Make sure no credentials, secrets, or environment variables containing secrets are committed to Git.
-Don't change these three sections in README: the first section, TODO, Prompt.
+Don't change these three sections in the README: the first section, TODO, and Prompt.
-Always use stable version of packages preferably the latest stable version.
+Always use stable versions of packages, preferably the latest stable version.
 Never use beta or unstable versions.
-Always use packages from offcial accounts.
+Always use packages from official accounts or verified sources.
+Follow consistent naming conventions and code formatting.
+Include clear setup instructions if new dependencies or configurations are added.
+Validate and lint the code before finalizing changes.
+Always include ESLint with TypeScript rules and ensure all code passes linting before committing.
+Ensure all resources created have appropriate tagging for cost tracking and ownership.
+Use environment variables; you can use env=dev as the default tag and its associated value.
+Do not hard-code any secrets; instead, use AWS Parameter Store.
+Deploy everything in the us-east-1 region.
+AWS account user name is "cloud_user" Always use CDK to modify infrastructure.
+Avoid making manual changes in the AWS console to resources managed by CDK, as this can cause drift and deployment failures.
+Always run cdk synth to check for errors and review the generated CloudFormation templates.
+This helps ensure code quality and prevents deploying unintended changes.

 AWS account:
 Account id: *****